-In 1960, Herman Wald was commissioned by Harry Oppenheimer, to design and erect two fountains in memory of his father, the late Sir Ernest Oppenheimer.
-One was in Kimberley, the "Diamond Diggers", situated in the Oppenheimer Memorial Garden (right) in the Kimberley Civic Center (built on the grounds of the cleared Malay
+In 1960, Rabbi Marcus Wald's brother Herman Wald was commissioned by Harry Oppenheimer, to design and erect two fountains in memory of his father, the late Sir Ernest Oppenheimer.

+One was in Kimberley, the "Diamond Diggers", situated in the Oppenheimer Memorial Garden (right) in the Kimberley Civic Center (built on the grounds of the cleared Malay Camp).

-Camp).After his three-year stay in Kimberley, Marcus Wald went to be the Rabbi in East London.
+Herman Wald also designed the Holocaust Memorial at West Park Cemetery in Johannesburg.
+After his three-year stay in Kimberley, Marcus Wald went to be the Rabbi in East London.
 (Information supplied by Juan-Paul Burke).